 According to the app, you can get up to 10x more profile views while a boost is activated, which can lead to more matches.
 You’ll get periodic reminders of how much juice is left in your Boost.

 When you match with someone during a Boost, you’ll see a little purple lightning bolt by their name in the “Message” section.
-It’s not visible to the other person, so they won’t know you boosted your profile.
+But it's not visible to other , so no one will know you boosted your on the .

 Here is how to get a Tinder Boost: